chodzic/pharma-banners/README.md

 .h250
 ```

 These classes are used to manage ISI positioning.
 For example: ISIs for 300x250 banners typically appear at the bottom of the banner.
 On 728x90 sizes, the ISIs are typically on the right.
+This allows the template to dynamically identify the size of the banner through CSS by listening for a class combination of, say, .w300.h250.

-The following sizes are pre-built within the banner.
+The following sizes are pre-built within the template.

 * 200x200
 * 250x250